AdaCore/why3/doc/itp.rst

                  -T env_path.theory_name -o path/to/target/dir/

 The theory is looked into the files from the environment, e.g., the standard library.
-If the theory is stored in a different location, option :option:`-L` should be used.
+If the theory is stored in a different location, option :option:`why3 -L` should be used.

 The name of the generated file is inferred from the theory name.
 If the